SushiLab/magpipe/README.md

 ## Installation

-We highly recommend using conda
+We highly recommend using conda to create a dedicated environment, as follows:

 ```
 conda create -n mapgipe